Most members are from Nassau and Suffolk counties,

 although the Friendship Connection welcomes members from

 all over the New York area.
-We charge a small membership
+Their is a small membership fee

 The Friendship Connection provides a therapeutically